 - 1 jalepeno seeded and coarsely chopped

-- 2 teaspoons palm sugar or golden brown sugar
+- 2 teaspoons golden brown sugar or palm sugar

 - 4 cups chicken broth

-- 1/2 pound Chinese broccoli coarsely chopped, also called gai-lan or kai lan, coarsely chopped
+- ½ pound broccoli coarsely chopped, or Chinese broccoli also called gai-lan or kai lan

 - 1 boneless skinless chicken breast half thinly sliced (you could also use thighs)